lionelmace/iks-lab/book/bind-service.md

     ```
     ibmcloud resource service-instance-create todo-cloudant cloudant lite eu-de
     ```
-    > Warning: Kubernetes Secrets do not accept underscore in the service instance name.
-LMA true?

     > To create an instance of a service which do not support RG, use the following command: ` ibmcloud service create <service_name> <service_plan> <service_instance_name>